canonical/sqlair/README.md

 ```
 This query will select columns from table `p` that are mentioned in the tags of the `Person` struct and columns from table `a` that are mentioned in the tags of the `Address` struct.

-To retrive the first row of results of this query, you would do:
+To retrieve the first row of results of this query, you would do:
 ```Go
 var p1 = Person{}
 var a1 = Address{}